cool9850311/StreamPlatformLite/README.md

 4. Update the environment variables in `docker-compose.yml` and `nginx.conf` as needed.

+5. replace cert & key file in certs folder with your own.

 ### Running the Application

 1. Start the services using Docker Compose: